sorinboia/nginx-experience-aws/guide/6controller.md

 </pre>

-23. Next, we are going to test an API call to our published APIs.
+23. Generate an API call to our published APIs.
 :warning: Please note: you need to replace the IP address of the `microgateway` service.

 Run the bellow curl command.